NOTxZ4Tx1Z1/TechCon/cw/README.txt

 IMPORTANT:
-js code for registration and contact pages i did myself, as i once randomly found a short video about usage of regular expresions (when was working through math topic, so i knew about this technique long before course work and used in my lab 5 task 3 page))
+js code for registration and contact pages i did myself, as i once randomly found a short video about usage of regular expresions (when was working through math topic, so i knew about this technique long before course work and used in my laboratory tasks))